 The Company issued 546,756 shares of Class A Convertible Preferred Stock - Series 4 (the Series 4 Preferred Stock) in connection with the completion of the APP Merger on October 31, 2016.
 The Series 4 Preferred Stock is classified as temporary equity in the balance sheetdue to the requirement that the Company redeem the Series 4 Preferred Stock for cash upon certain events including liquidation or sale of the Company or the 20th anniversary of the date of issuance of the Series 4 Preferred Stock.
 The carrying values of the Series 4 Preferred Stock were not adjusted to the cash redemption price of such shares because it is not considered probable that the shares will be redeemed for cash.
-The outstanding shares of Series 4 Preferred Stock will be automatically converted into shares of the Company's common stock upon receipt of the shareholder approvals described in Note 3, APP Merger Transaction.
+The outstanding shares of Series 4 Preferred Stock automatically converted into shares of the Company's common stockeffective July 31, 2017 as described in Note 11, Subsequent Events.